MrJavlon4002/mentor/Readme.md

    Configure necessary API keys in `api_keys.py` for external services (e.g., translation or database access).

 3. **Build and run with Docker Compose**:
    Ensure Docker and Docker Compose are installed.
-Then, build and start the services defined in `docker-compose.yml`:
+Build and start the services defined in `docker-compose.yml`:
    ```bash
    docker-compose up --build -d
    ```